brmc/django-octopus/README.markdown

 ## Requirements ##

-1. Python 2.7, 3.3, or 3.4
+1. Python 2.7, 3.4, 3.5, 3.6

-2. Django, v1.5+
+2. Django, v1.10+

-3. jQuery (Tested with 1.11 but probably works with any recent version that supports deferred.done, deferred.fail, and deferred.always methods)
+3. jQuery 1.11+ (A custom build is provided that only uses the
+minimum required components)

 ## How does it work?